tholonia/iching_cli/README.md

+### There a two projects in this repo:

+- iching_cli (command line I Ching)
+- I Ching - the book (AI enhanced reinterpretation of the I Ching )

 # I Ching (CLI)

 This is a command-line version of the I Ching that uses the original yarrow stick method as the algorithm for determining each line.
 By default, it uses the python random library but using the "-r" option on the command line makes a call to random.org to get a true random numbers, which, in my experience, makes a significant difference.